-ZimerBerrey Response Fran Who Informed By?
+Who Informed By?
 When informed?
 Immediately Follow-up action(s) 1.
-Victim Call for help or Security office Try to remove yourself from the hazard Call ambulance Use safety shower if needed Use eyewash station 2.
-Witness Call Ambulance If you can do so safely help the victim/On site security guard.
+Victim Call for help or Security office Try to remove yourse from the hazard Call ambulance Use safety shower if needed Use eyewash station 2.
+Witness Call Ambulance If you can do so safe help the victim/On s security guard.
 Trigger alarm.
-Guide first responder.
-Call PI/ Lab in charge.
-3. On-site security guard Witness/ Victim While waiting for first responders Call Security Office Trigger alarm Help victim Use fire extinguisher Escort first responders 4.
+Guide first responde Call PI/ Lab in charge 3.
+On-site security guard Witness/ Victim While waiting for first responders Call Security Office Trigger alarm Help victim Use fire extinguisher Escort first responde 4.
 Control Room (Security) Witness or victim or on-site guard Right after the incident.
 [Critical injury] Call ambulance.
-[Non-critical injury] Call Health Centre [Fire] Call fire brigade 5.
-Dispatch patrol vehicle to the site.
-(First Responder) 6.
-Inform on-site guard.
-7. Call Head of Division/ Section 5.
+[Non-critical injury] Call Health Centre [Fire] Call fire brigade Dispatch patrol vehic to the site.
+(First Responder) Inform on-site guard Call Head of Division, Section 5.
 Health Centre Control room or victim or witness As per follow-up actions Dispatch ambulance to the location Inform duty doctor Call control room.
-6. Division Head Control room As per follow-up actions If needed, reach the location Assist first responders Inform PI/lab in-charge 7.
-PI or Lab-in- charge Head As per follow-up actions If needed, reach the location Assist first responders Help with information on lab-specific hazards
+6. Division Head Control room As per follow-up actions If needed, reach the location Assist first responder Inform PI/lab in-char 7.
+PI or Lab-in- charge Head As per follow-up actions If needed, reach the location Assist first responder Help with informatic on lab-specific hazar